Arte Laguna Prize: Special prizes

 Special prizes include the realization of solo exhibitions in international galleries ("Artist in Gallery" Prizes), Art residencies for different periods in international locations, with the realization of on-site exhibitions and specific artworks ("Artist in Residence" Prizes).
 Over the various editions, other non-recurring special prizes were also awarded.

 Other prizes

 The "Business for art" Prizes are dedicated to artistic projects related to production of industrial or craft items.
 These prizes include the collaboration of artists with prestigious Made in Italy companies, and the implementation of product-specific projects.

-Concerning the attention given to current issues of general interest, worthy of mention are those Special Prizes related to environmental matters such as the ‘Art and Sustainability’ prize, dedicated to works, products or artistic projects that emphasise RRR (Reuse, Reduce, Recycle) strategies and their positive impact on nature and the lives of citizens, and the BigCi environmental residency that takes place in Australia in Wollemi National Park.
+Concerning the attention given to current issues of general interest, worthy of mention are those Special Prizes related to environmental matters such as the ‘Sustainability and Art’ prize, dedicated to works, products or artistic projects that emphasise RRR (Reuse, Reduce, Recycle) strategies and their positive impact on nature and the lives of citizens, and the BigCi environmental residency that takes place in Australia in Wollemi National Park.

+Another collaboration was established with the online art platform Singulart during the 15th edition.
+As part of the collaboration, selected prize finalists were offered opportunities to showcase and sell their works on the platform.
+Winners included artists such as Victoria Yakusha, Elisa Bertaglia, and Paul Jeanteur.